MRYingLEE/Stock.AI/README.md

 ## What's the architecture?

-Not a general algo for investement data, but a investement specific algo.
+Not a general environment and algo for investement data, but a investement specific environment and algo.

 ![Architecture](https://github.com/MRYingLEE/Stock.AI/blob/master/Reinforcement%20Trading.png "Architecture")